Suaq Balimbing Monitoring Station

-Currently, there are three peat swamp forested areas that harbor wild populations of the Critically Endangered Sumatran orangutan.
-These include the Kluet swamps, the Singkil swamps, and the now well known Tripa swamps, all of which are found on the west coast of Aceh Province, within the Leuser Ecosystem conservation area.
+There are three peat swamp forested areas that harbour wild populations of the Critically Endangered Sumatran orangutan.
+These include the Kluet swamps, the Singkil swamps, and the now well known Tripa swamps, all of which are found on the west coast of Aceh Province, within the Leuser Ecosystem.
 Suaq Balimbing, an SOCP biodiversity monitoring station located in the Kluet swamps, is the only site in Sumatra where conservation biologists are currently monitoring orangutans in a peat swamp forest setting.

 Relative to forests on mineral soils, peat swamp forests tend to have nutrient-poor soils with inadequate drainage, and also lack the huge emergent dipterocarp trees that are characteristic of many dryland tropical rainforests.
 Peat swamp forests also tend to be very wet and humid, and as such, trees rot and fall regularly, producing a dense tangle of smaller understory trees, tall grasses, and lianas.
 Even in the dry season, most of the forest floor is flooded to at least ankle or knee depth, whereas in the wet season it can reach chest height or even deeper in some places.
 This labyrinth of waterlogged natural growth makes human travel incredibly difficult.
 In fact, the earliest inhabitants of the Suaq field station were forced to develop a rudimentary boardwalk (one plank wide), which was built across the main part of the study area, so that they could more efficiently traverse the forest.
 This boardwalk is still a major necessity at Suaq to this day.